Bridging the Language Gap: An Empirical Study of Bindings for Open Source Machine Learning Libraries Across Software Package Ecosystems: Introduction

-Cross-ecosystem bindings have low coverage for the releases of popular ML libraries and high delays for supporting new releases.
-Notably, the situation is worse~(i.e., lower coverage and higher delays) in the bindings that are not maintained by the official organization of the source library. } \end{enumerate}
+Analyzing the distribution of bindings reveals popular ecosystems and combinations, aiding developers with making informed choices about ecosystem support and encouraging cross-ecosystem integration.
+The most common combination of ecosystems that support an ML library is \ecofmt{npm} with \ecofmt{PyPI}.
+While \ecofmt{PyPI} is the most popular ecosystem for ML libraries, \ecofmt{npm} is the most popular ecosystem for the bindings of ML libraries. } \item{ \textbf{\rqthree}

-Our results can help developers to choose a suitable software package ecosystem before integrating a popular ML library.
-In addition, developers can use our methodology to evaluate a chosen binding before adapting it.
-Finally, this paper provides suggestions for communities of software package ecosystems to better support and maintain cross-ecosystem bindings for popular ML libraries.
-We have provided a replication package~\cite{datarepo}, containing details about 36 popular cross-ecosystem ML libraries and their 155 bindings.
-In addition, it contains the results of our analysis in which we matched 3,838 binding releases to 3,756 ML library releases.
+Evaluating the maintenance quality of bindings highlights the risks and challenges, guiding better maintenance practices and decisions.
+Cross-ecosystem bindings often offer low coverage of host library releases, and they suffer from high delays in supporting new releases, and considerable technical lag.
+The situation is worse for bindings that are not maintained by the official library organizations. } \end{enumerate}